kenbolton/django-ses/README.rst

   Optional.
 Use this to mark your e-mails as from being from a particular SES Configuration Set.
 Set this to a string if you want all messages to have the same configuration set.
 Set this to a callable if you want to set configuration set on a per message basis.

-``AWS_SES_PROXY``
-  Optional.
-Use this address as a proxy while connecting to Amazon SES.

-``AWS_SES_PROXY_PORT``
-  Optional.
-Use this port for proxy connections while connecting to Amazon SES.

-``AWS_SES_PROXY_USER``
-  Optional.
-Use this user when setting up proxy connections while connecting to Amazon SES.

-``AWS_SES_PROXY_PASS``
-  Optional.
-Use this password when setting up proxy connections while connecting to Amazon SES.

 ``TIME_ZONE``
   Default Django setting, optionally set this.
 Details: